To place a link here contact the webmaster.

 Platinum is one of the noble metals, very few chemicals corrode it or react with it.
 Its main uses are jewellery, as an industrial catalyst and in high quality electrical equipment.
 It has an Atomic Number of 78.

-Its major use today is for a monetary standard.
+The major use of Gold today is for a monetary standard.
 There are some uses in electronics.

 Its Atomic Number is 79.
 The Latin name was Aurum, from where the symbol arises.